nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 ### Step 5 - Edit the sshd_config file of the SFTP server to configure public key based authentication
 * `sshd_config` file is located at `C:\ProgramData\ssh` folder of the SFTP server
 * Open it with a text editor like Notepad or VS code
-* Modify the `sshd_config` file to make sure the following lines are present in the file
+* Modify the `sshd_config` file to make sure the following lines are present in the file.
 ```sh
 PubkeyAuthentication yes
 AuthorizedKeysFile .ssh/authorized_keys